 Discursive communities, including discourse coalitions, often generate their own information, although increasingly the technical experts to whom they turn are organized in think tanks, often separate from the discursive communities.
-Fischer (1993), for example, notes that in the United States, the Democratic Party first used policy analysts in think tanks as a way to legitimize their "new class liberal arguments" by disguising them as technocratic discourse, with cognitive arguments that, because they came from purportedly apolitical experts, were to supplant to "the everyday, less sophisticated opinions of the common citizen."
-He then shows that the Republican discourse coalition went one better than their rival's liberal-technocratic reform strategy, by politicizing expertise via the conservative, politically engaged think tanks that had been proliferating since the 1970s.
-Rich (2004) updates this with his own study of Washington-based think tanks, in which conservative think-tanks that produce unabashedly political and valueladen research have gotten a much bigger bang for their buck than more progressive think tanks, which seek to be (or at least to appear to be) more value-neutral and objective.
-Campbell and Pedersen (2010) have recently shown that a similar phenomenon has been developing in Europe, in which only in the past five years or so have think tanks proliferated in national capitals and in Brussels.
+Fischer (1993), for example, notes that in the United States, while the Democratic Party first used policy analysts in think tanks as a way to legitimize their "new class liberal arguments" by disguising them as technocratic discourse, the Republican discourse coalition bested them by politicizing expertise via the conservative, politically engaged think tanks that had been proliferating since the 1970s.
+Rich (2004) updates this with his own study of Washington-based think tanks, in which conservative think-tanks that produce unabashedly political and value-laden research have gotten a much bigger bang for their buck than more progressive think tanks, which seek to be (or at least to appear to be) more value-neutral and objective.
+Campbell and Pedersen (2014) have recently shown that a similar phenomenon has been developing in Europe, in which only in the past five years or so have think tanks proliferated in national capitals and Brussels.
+Most importantly, however, national differences remain paramount, with the production and diffusion of policy ideas following from nationally specific modes of organization, cooperation or competition, and partisanship.